Tracy-King/YouTube/README.md

-  --time_dim TIME_DIM          Dimensions of the time embedding --backprop_every             Number of batches to process before performing backpropagation --uniform                    Whether to sample the temporal neighbors uniformly (or instead take the most recent ones) --without_difference         Whether to not use temporal difference module
+  --time_dim TIME_DIM          Dimensions of the time embedding --backprop_every             Number of batches to process before performing backpropagation --uniform                    Whether to sample the temporal neighbors uniformly (or instead take the most recent ones) --cost                       Whether to use the cost-sensitivity loss function --without_difference         Whether to not use temporal difference module
 ```